 To see our full evaluation criteria for best payroll apps, click through the tabs in the box below.

 Mobile solutions that allow employers to run payroll and e-file payroll taxes, including those that offer in-app tech support, received high marks.
-Extra points are also given to those that are free to download, can be accessed by both employers and employees, have positive mobile app reviews (average of 4-plus stars), and provide PTO management and self-service tools, such as viewing pay slips and managing employee data.
-QuickBooks Payroll and Fingercheck are great if you want payroll e-filing capabilities while Roll by ADP is ideal for those who are comfortable using chat commands to run payroll.
+Extra points are also given to those that are free to download, can be accessed by both employers and employees, have positive mobile app reviews (average of 4-plus stars), and provide PTO management and self-service tools, such as viewing payslips and managing employee data.
+Square Payroll is great if you want to run payroll, view reports, and track PTO via mobile apps; while Roll by ADP is ideal for those who are comfortable using chat commands to run payroll.

 Automatic payroll runs, payroll tax filing, 1099 form preparation, manual check capabilities, and two-day direct deposits are some of the features that we looked for.
 Providers also get points if they can handle both employee and contractor payroll and offer manual checks, pay cards, and pay on-demand options.
-While all of the software we reviewed scored well here, we recommend Paychex if you want to provide employees with early access to earned wages and Square Payroll for those that need multiple pay options with instant payments through Square Payments and its Cash App.
+While all of the software we reviewed scored well here, we recommend Paycom’s Beti if you want a robust app to help workers review and approve their own payroll, Paychex if you want to provide employees with early access to earned wages, and Square Payroll for those that need multiple pay options with instant payments through Square Payments and its Cash App.

 10% of Overall Score